 All U.S. residents are strongly encouraged to apply for Federal financial aid.
 To do so, you must complete the Free Application for Federal Student Aid (FAFSA).
 FAFSA forms are available from the UMBC Financial Aid office, at any public library, or On-line.
 In order for UMBC to receive the information, we must be listed on your FAFSA.
 The UMBC school code is 002105.

-Economic Policy Analysis Research Assistantships:
+Economic Policy Analysis Research and Teaching Assistantships:

 The Hilltop Institute Research Fellowships: